 This doesn’t mean that you have to disclose every single bit of information regarding the promotion.
 But it’s quite clear and easy to see (even though it might seem otherwise) when a person is being completely honest and transparent and when he’s trying to hide something.

-This isn’t really a point that should be discussed.
+This isn’t a point that should be discussed.
 Don’t lie.
 Period.
 Unless you want to lose all of your online audience and any possibilities to have future affiliate promotions.

-When you think about what is affiliate marketing, can you ever imagine yourself promoting something that you don’t really like yourself?
+When you think about what is affiliate marketing, can you ever imagine yourself promoting something that you don’t like yourself?

-A lot of people would probably quickly answer a loud and resounding “NO”, yet there are so many people actually doing this, that it becomes worrisome.
+A lot of people would probably quickly answer a loud and resounding “NO”, yet there are so many people doing this, that it becomes worrisome.

-Remember – it’s always better to say no to a promo when you don’t actually like it, rather than going along and deciding to follow through, only to discover that your fans have noticed that you’re not really being truthful, and them turning their backs on you because of that.
+Remember – it’s always better to say no to a promo when you don’t actually like it, rather than going along and deciding to follow through, only to discover that your fans have noticed that you’re not being truthful, and them turning their backs on you because of that.